||A North Carolina 501C3 Educational Nonprofit Archive Documenting, Preserving, and Promoting Residential Modernist Architecture|

 1967 - The Robert Brown Townhouse, 251 West 13th Street, New York NY.
 Not sure if the model, bottom photo, was carried through to construction.
 Sold in 1997 to Tom Fontana who undid most of the Rudolph features.

-1967 - The Aly Kaiser Apartment, New York NY.
-Her husband, industrialist Henry J. Kaiser, died in August of 1967.
-Not sure if this was built.
+1967 - The Aly Kaiser Apartment Renovation, and the Mrs. Henry Kaiser Apartment Renovation, New York NY.
+Her husband, industrialist Henry J. Kaiser, died in August 1967.

 1967 - The Rain Middletown Senior Center, 3033 Middletown Road, Bronx NY.